 Uganda is the largest refugee - hosting country in Africa.
 As a result of ongoing conflicts and instability in the Democratic Republic of Congo (DRC), Somalia and South Sudan.
 Uganda is currently hosting over 1,300,000 refugees and asylum-seekers.
 About 1,020,022 are in the Uganda DRDIP's eleven target districts of Arua, Adjumani, Yumbe, Koboko, Moyo, Lamwo, Hoima, Kamwenge, Isingiro, Kiryadongo and Kyegegwa (Figure 1).
-JBN Consults and Planners Ltd has been contracted by the Office of the Prime Minister to update the existing Environment and Social Management Framework (ESMF) as well as Resettlement Policy Framework (RPF) for Uganda DRDIP to include all target districts.
+The Development Response Displacement Impacts Project (DRDIP) for Uganda was approved in May 2016 for address the impacts of protracted refugee presence on host communities through a US\$50 million credit requested by the Government of Uganda (GOU) which is currently under implementation.
+The GOU has requested the World Bank for an Additional Financing (AF) for the Uganda DRDIP fir US\$ 150 million.